Harmonic Forms, Minimal Surfaces and Norms on Cohomology of Hyperbolic $3$-Manifolds: Abstract

 \section{Abstract}

 We bound the $L^2$-norm of an $L^2$ harmonic $1$-form in an orientable cusped hyperbolic $3$-manifold $M$ by its topological complexity, measured by the Thurston norm, up to a constant depending on $M$.
-It generalizes two inequalities of Brock and Dunfield.
-We also study the sharpness of the inequalities in the closed and cusped cases, using the interaction of minimal surfaces and harmonic forms.
-We unify various results by defining two functionals on orientable closed and cusped hyperbolic $3$-manifolds, and formulate several questions and conjectures.
+This generalizes two inequalities of Brock and Dunfield.
+We also study the sharpness of the inequalities in the closed and cusped cases, using the interaction between minimal surfaces and harmonic forms.
+We unify various results by defining two functionals on closed and cusped hyperbolic $3$-manifolds and formulate several questions and conjectures.